Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## intersection

-Intersection of two `ReadonlyRecord`s.
-Takes two `ReadonlyRecord`s and produces a `ReadonlyRecord` combining only the entries of the two inputs with the same key.
-It uses the provided `combine` function to combine the elements.
+Merge two records, retaining only the entries that exist in both records.

 **Signature**